-"We're headed into election season and we're basically about to clean the slate when it comes to state government," Lewis told 300 business leaders at The Connecticut Economy Conference in Hartford September 7.
+"We're headed into election season and we're basically about to clean the slate when it comes to state government," Lewis told 300 business leaders at The Connecticut Economy conference Sept.
+7 in Hartford.

 "So many of our elected officials are not businesspeople," said Lewis.
 "They don't have that perspective.